Made With Love

-An important part of Made With Love is to make the donation personal, i.e., having the name of person who made the hat and scarf attached with a note.
-At the WUA! website there are Made With Love Labels which can be printed out on paper, card stock or fabric, hole punched and tied to the items.
+An important part of Made With Love is to make the donation personal, i.e., having the name of the person who made the hat and scarf attached with a note.
+In addition, having the words: Take me I’m yours! on the tag encourages people to stop and consider taking one of the accessories.
+There are Made With Love tags and labels which can be printed out on paper, cardstock or fabric, hole punched and tied to the items.

 SELECTING LOCATIONS & DISPLAYING DONATIONS

-Every community has at least one area that is considered disadvantaged, many have several.
-In Dallas, we designated four areas to display hats and scarves.
-Consider high traffic areas, close to bus stops, favorite parks, streets or popular grocery stores.
+Every community has at least one area that is considered disadvantaged; many have several.
+In Dallas, we generally designate four areas to display hats and scarves.
+Consider high-traffic areas, like places close to bus stops, favorite parks, streets or popular grocery stores.

 Fences are ideal for displaying hats and scarves because they can easily be attached or they can be tied around trees.
 With yarn, safety pins and scissors, you should be able to rig up an eye-catching display.

-It’s important that at least one volunteer be stationed at the display(s) to explain to passers by that the items are for them to take and enjoy.
-Initially, people will be shy and dubious about just taking a hat or scarf but with a little encouragement they will soon be attracted to colorful, warm item and delighted to take it home.
+It’s important that at least one volunteer be stationed at the display(s) to explain to passersby that the items are for them to take and enjoy.
+Initially, people will be shy and dubious about just taking a hat or scarf, but with a little encouragement they will soon be attracted to the colorful, warm items and delighted to take them home.

 ALERT THE MEDIA

-A mention of your Made With Love project in the local media will insure a good response.
-WUA! has a sample press release that can be customized and emailed to local TV and radio stations
+A mention of your Made With Love event in the local media will ensure a good response.
+WUA! has a sample press release that can be customized and emailed to local TV and radio stations.

 It is also a good idea to send a press release a few months ahead of the event to local organizations, volunteers and news stations to gather donations.
 This press release should include the donation drop-off location and when volunteers can drop their items off.
 Download 2018’s Made With Love press release to get an idea of how to write it.